Camping & RVs

 Mount Mye Sheep Centre, 8 km, Blind Creek road, Faro

 Stay left on the Blind Creek road at the fork and you will end up at the cabin at the foot of Sheep Mountain.
 From this ideal vantage point, sheep are visible along the mountain side.
 The majority of the population uses this area October-May moving into the alpine areas of Mt.
 Mye in June.
 On cold days bring some firewood for the wood stove and enjoy the views from the comfort of the cabin.
 Visit the Town of Faro or download Faro wildlife viewing brochures for more information on this Yukon wildlife viewing hotspot.

-The Centre offers staff and displays that can provide you with information on the natural history and recreational opportunities of the Dempster Highway region and the new Tombstone Territorial Park.
-The Centre is open seven days a week from mid-June to mid-September, including holidays.
+The Centre offers staff and displays that can provide you with information on the natural history and recreational opportunities of the Dempster Highway region and Tombstone Territorial Park.
+The Centre is open seven days a week from mid-May to mid-September, including holidays.
 Campfire talks and nature walks are offered regularly.
 For a schedule of events, check the bulletin board in front of the Centre.
+A wheelchair-accessible, 1-km interpretive trail to a beaver pond starts at the souther end of the centre's parking lot.
 American Kestrel, Northern Hawk-owl, Wilson's Warbler, and Slate-coloured Junco are seen regularly in the campground.
-A 500 metre (0.3 mi.) self-guided interpretive trail introduces you to the tundra.
+A 900 metre (0.5 mi.) self-guided interpretive trail introduces you to the tundra.
 Every summer, the Centre also hosts theme weekends with events and workshops on botany, geology, and the popular Weekend on the Wing birding festival (mid-June).

 Blackstone Uplands, km 87-132